yaman77a/personal-finance-cli/README.md

 ## Notes

-- I initially brainstormed the idea with **ChatGPT**, and used **Claude** to generate the first version of the code.I then custimozed some minor things myself.
+- I initially brainstormed the idea with **ChatGPT**, and used **Claude** to generate the first version of the code.
+I then custimozed some minor things myself.
 - This is part of my personal learning journey as a CS student interested in Python, finance, and software design.